sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 The tabular result files contain a number of default columns that are specific to the paradigm used in the experiment (e.g., threshold, number of trials etc…).
-These result files also contain a "condition" column, where the "Condition Label" is written (see :ref:`sec-gui_left_panel`).
+These result files also contain a "condition" column, where the "condition label" is written (see :ref:`sec-gui_left_panel`).
 It is a good practice to assign a condition label as it makes it easy to sort the results as a function of the experimental condition.